microsoft/playwright/docs/src/api/class-page.md

 How often a route should be used.
 By default it will be used every time.

+## async method: Page.routeFromHAR

+If specified the network requests that are made in the page will be served from the HAR file.
+Read more about [Replaying from HAR](../network.md#replaying-from-har).

+Playwright will not serve requests intercepted by Service Worker from the HAR file.
+See [this](https://github.com/microsoft/playwright/issues/1090) issue.
+We recommend disabling Service Workers when using request interception by setting [`option: Browser.newContext.serviceWorkers`] to `'block'`.

+### param: Page.routeFromHAR.har
+- `har` <[path]>

+Path to a [HAR](http://www.softwareishard.com/blog/har-12-spec) file with prerecorded network data.
+If `path` is a relative path, then it is resolved relative to the current working directory.

+### option: Page.routeFromHAR.notFound
+- `notFound` ?<[HarNotFound]<"abort"|"fallback">>

+* If set to 'abort' any request not found in the HAR file will be aborted.
+* If set to 'fallback' missing requests will be sent to the network.

+Defaults to abort.

+### option: Page.routeFromHAR.url
+- `url` <[string]|[RegExp]|[function]\([URL]\):[boolean]>

+A glob pattern, regular expression or predicate to match the request URL.
+Only requests with URL matching the pattern will be surved from the HAR file.
+If not specified, all requests are served from the HAR file.

 ## async method: Page.screenshot
 - returns: <[Buffer]>